Maldives

 The Maldives is an island paradise popular for welcoming tourists from around the world – but the welcome sadly doesn’t extend to Maldivians who choose to follow Jesus.

-This nation of 1,000-plus islands declares itself to be 100% Muslim, so being a citizen of the Maldives means being a Muslim.
-Within the country’s close-knit communities, any deviation from Islamic values is easily spotted and reported to the authorities or Muslim leaders, so those who leave Islam must keep their faith secret.
-It's so dangerous that husbands, wives and children may not even know of each other's faith.
+This nation of 1,000-plus islands declares itself to be 100 per cent Muslim, so being a citizen of the Maldives means being a Muslim.
+Within the country’s close-knit communities, any deviation from Islamic values is easily spotted and reported to the authorities or Muslim leaders.
+Those who leave Islam must keep their faith secret.
+It's so dangerous that husbands, wives and children may even hide their faith from one another.
 If discovered, believers may be stripped of their citizenship, isolated from society and lose their state benefits for violating Sharia (Islamic law).

-While foreign Christians, who mostly work in the tourist sector, have slightly more freedom than converts, their gatherings are strictly monitored and controlled by the authorities.
-That said, many prefer not to organize meetings, for fear of the repercussions.
-Foreign Christians are strictly forbidden from sharing their faith with Maldivians.
-Scrutiny of expats has increased following a decree issued by the Islamic Ministry in 2022, which advised travel agents and those handling such workers to make sure they know to respect and abide by the Islamic values and laws of the Maldives.
+While foreign Christians – who mostly work in the tourist sector – have slightly more freedom than converts, their gatherings are strictly monitored and controlled by the authorities.
+That said, many prefer not to organise meetings, for fear of the repercussions.
+Foreign Christians (whether tourists or migrant workers) are strictly forbidden from sharing their faith with Maldivians.

 Radical Islam is a concern for the authorities.
 So far, Christians have not been a particular target for extremists, but this is more due to them keeping a low profile than for them not being considered a target.